shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-optimization.md

 ---
-Title : Sell-Side Optimization
+title: Sell-Side Optimization
-Description : <b>Important:</b> This guide only applies to ms.date: 10/28/2023
-the legacy line item.
-If you are using the augmented line item (ALI),
+description: Learn how optimization gives sellers several controls that can be leveraged to minimize risk and maximize return. ms.date: 10/28/2023
 ---

-# Sell-Side Optimization
+# Sell-Side optimization

+> [!IMPORTANT]
-<b>Important:</b> This guide only applies to
-the legacy line item.
-If you are using the augmented line item (ALI), see
+> This guide only applies to the legacy line item.
+If you are using the augmented line item (ALI), see [Optimization Guide - ALI](optimization-guide-ali.md).
-<a href="optimization-guide-ali.md" class="xref">Optimization Guide -
-ALI</a>.

 The online advertising marketplace is in many ways defined by its high levels of uncertainty.
 As a seller's revenue is often linked to an ad's